Padmavathi-SJ/Study-Materials/Java/strings-02.md

 6. int hash_code = str.hashCode(); --> to get a hash code of a string
 7. str.substring(10(startIndex), 26(endIndex))--> to extract a substring from a substring
 8. str.trim() --> to remove leading and trailing spaces
+9. str.setCharAt(index, value) --> to assign value to stringBuilder